htacg/tidy-html5/localize/README.md

 exclude strings matching another localization like so:

 `./poconvert.rb msgfmt <language_cc_ll.po> --baselang=<other-language_cc_ll.h>`

+### Prepare your non-English PO for a PR

+Although we have provided tools to allow you to work in languages other than English, we can only accept PO's in the repository that have English `msgid` fields.
+It's easy to convert your PO back to English:

+`./poconvert msgfmt <language_cc_ll.po>`
+`./poconvert msgunfmt <language_cc_ll.h>`

+The first command converts your non-standard PO into a Tidy Language Header file, and the second will create a fresh, new PO file from the header that you've just created.

 ### Update your PO to match the new POT